Skip to main content

 Putting it All Together : a Technology Stack on top of a (Neo4j) Graph Database

-So, armed with the Schema Layer discussed in the previous part, the next natural step is to add an API and possibly a UI.
+So, armed with the Schema Layer discussed in the previous part, the next natural step is to add a web API and possibly a User Interface.

-This is part 6 of a 7-part series on Graph Databases and Neo4j.
+This article is part of a growing, ongoing series on Graph Databases and Neo4j

 I've been involved in projects that utilized an inadequate Schema Layer - and in those situations the API Layer ends up taking on an immense amount of responsibility that don't logically belong there; the end result being a lot of difficult, error-prone and non-modular development that feels like "pulling teeth"!

 By contrast, with a well-developed Schema Layer that provides a wide range of services, it becomes a relative breeze to build an API Layer.
-The API Layer can then concentrate on roles that logically belong there, such as receiving JSON commands, parsing them, and invoking the appropriate methods of the Schema Layer, which does most of the work.
+The API Layer can then concentrate on roles that logically belong there, such as receiving JSON commands, parsing them, and invoking the appropriate methods of the Schema Layer and of the specialized libraries, which do most of the work.

 The BrainAnnex.org project uses the Flask platform to provide a number of typical operations in this layer - such as to add or edit nodes in the database - and it's fairly easy to add additional operations... or duplicate this layer to meet one's needs.